The Hotel Florida is a magnificent building from the beginning of the 19th century that was originally the mansion of a Count.

 In 1885 it was turned into a hotel, promptly becoming one of the finest of the capital.
-Afterwards it served as bank, law offices, stores...until the Office of the Historian of the City finally rescued it in 1994, carefully restoring it and re-opening it as Hotel Florida in 1999.
+Afterwards it served as bank, law offices, stores...until the Office of the Historian of the City rescued it in 1994, carefully restoring it and reopening it as Hotel Florida in 1999.

-Last but not least, location is perfect, right in the heart of the old town and near most plazas, historical buildings, churches, museums, art galleries, bars and restaurants.
-This is great for getting to know the city.
+Its location is perfect, right in the heart of the old town and near most plazas, historical buildings, churches, museums, art galleries, bars and restaurants, which is great for getting to know the city.

 It is worth mentioning that the hotel could turn out to be somewhat noisy, even late at night and early in the morning, specially from the rooms overlooking the street.